MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 ## What types of content can you add to help operators with a step?

 You can add 3D content and/or media to help operators complete a step.
 You can also add a link to a website.
-For example, you could add a link to a parts inventory.
 The following table shows the different types of supporting items you can add.

 |Content type|Description|Example|
 |-------------------------|---------------------------------------------|----------------------------------------------------------|